aws/aws-cdk/packages/@aws-cdk/aws-eks/GUIDE.md

 By default, this library will allocate a managed node group with 2 *m5.large* instances (this instance type suits most common use-cases, and is good value for money).

-At cluster instatiation time, you can customize the number of instances and their type:
+At cluster instantiation time, you can customize the number of instances and their type:

 ```typescript
 new eks.Cluster(this, 'HelloEKS', {